Jakub Mosur Photography

 This year’s Dreamforce is the first proper in-person customer and partner conference for the supplier since 2019.
 It was held on a mostly virtual basis in 2021, but with 1,000 or so attendees present in real life.
 This year, the company said it had “sold out” the event at 40,000 attendees.
 TechTarget’s reporter Don Fluckinger is, at the time of this writing, attempting to find out from the supplier whether it was Salesforce or the city of San Francisco which topped the number out at 40,000.

-Genie is, in effect, a branding of the supplier’s customer data platform, built on its Hyperforce public cloud infrastructure located on public cloud providers Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP) and Alibaba.
-It also partakes of a so-called data lakehouse architecture, built on software from cloud data warehousing specialist Snowflake.
-The supplier claims it intensifies delivery of a Customer 360 understanding for its customers of their customers.
+Genie is, in effect, a branding of the supplier’s customer data platform, built on its Hyperforce public cloud infrastructure located on public cloud providers AWS, Microsoft Azure, Google Cloud Platform, and Alibaba.
+It also partakes of a so-called data lakehouse architecture, leveraging software from cloud data warehousing specialist Snowflake to do what Salesforce describes as “secure real-time and open data sharing" between the two platforms.
+It also bundles Amazon SageMaker, AWS’s machine learning platform, directly with Einstein, Salesforce's AI technology.
+The supplier claims it delivers a Customer 360 understanding for its customers of their customers.

 It is made manifest in a new Salesforce rabbit mascot, adding to the menagerie of mascots that includes Astra, Codey the Bear and Einstein.
 Benioff and Taylor were sporting bunny ears during the keynote to signify the new mascot.